 Enjoy Scenic Views From Canada Hill

 The Grand Old Lady stands on Canada Hill, which legend says was named after a Canadian resident, yet the locals refer to the site as Bukit Minyak (Oil Hill).
-The summit of this limestone ridge sits at 150 meters and offers the best birds eye view across Miri Town and out over the South China Sea.
+The summit of this limestone ridge sits at 150 metres and offers the best birds eye view across Miri Town and out over the South China Sea.

 If you enjoy trekking or hiking this is definitely for you.
 You’ll find a well-designed loop trail that passes through lush green jungle that’s often filled with beautiful wildflowers – definitely worth exploring!